 - 14. Parts and score should be published by the same publisher in the same edition. - 15.
-For every grade (4, 5, or 6) selection, an equal number of grades (1, 2, and 3) music must be played.
+For each grade (4, 5, or 6) music selection, equal numbers of (1, 2, or 3) grade music must be played.
 More medium and easy grade music is encouraged, and you may devote more time to grades 1, 2, and 3 than to grades 4, 5, and 6.
 If you have an odd number of titles, you are required to program more selections of grade 1-3 repertoire, rather than 4-6.
 For example, if your program has 9 titles in total, 5 must be graded 1-3, and the remaining 4 can be chosen from grades 4-6.
 All middle school, high school and adult/community groups must include at least one grade 1 and one grade 2 selection.
+Concert bands may perform one selection from the Dennis Zeisler Memorial Masterworks List and this composition will not affect the grade of difficulty balance in the list of program selections.
+Additionally, if a director chooses a Masterworks selection, it will not impact the publishing house rules and limitations.
+The TOTAL length of programming must remain the same.
 In grading music, please use the following as a guideline: